janwilmans/venus/README.md

 Single thread Executor allows you to schedule work that is all done sequenctially, this means that all work done by the executor is inherently thread safe without any *significant* contention on locks.

 There is still a lock in the queueing mechanism, but instead of having locks that protect your data structure, likely multiple locks in different places that may have to lock/unlocked several times, there is now only _one_ lock that is only touched when work is queued.

+The Single thread Executor is used to synchronize work, gather tasks, so to say.